 i Privacy and data protection legislation and standards

-The GDPR came into force on 25 May 2018 and directly applies to data-processing activities performed by Belgium-based controllers and processors.
-Under the GDPR, 'personal data' means any information relating to an identified or identifiable natural person whereby an 'identifiable person' is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data, an online identifier or to one or more factors specific to the physical physiological, genetic, mental, economic, cultural or social identity of that natural person.
+The GDPR came into force on 25 May 2018 and directly applies to data processing activities performed by Belgium-based controllers and processors.
+Under the GDPR, personal data means any information relating to an identified or identifiable natural person whereby an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, identification number, location data or an online identifier or to one or more factors specific to the physical physiological, genetic, mental, economic, cultural or social identity of that natural person.

 The data controller is the person who alone or jointly with others determines the purposes and means of the processing of personal data, and data processors are persons that process personal data on behalf of a data controller.
 Under Belgian law, it is also possible for different persons or entities to act as data controller in respect of the same personal data.